Pot-au-feu de la mer

 - Le pot-au-feu alsacien

-In Alsace, the pot-au-feu often features quenelles de moelle (marrow dumplings) and freshly grated horseradish, adding a piquant twist to the rich broth.
+In Alsace, the pot-au-feu often features quenelles de moelle (marrow dumplings) and freshly grated horseradish, adding a kick twist to the rich broth.
 Sometimes, the bouillon is used as a base for a second course, such as a soup with liver dumplings, making the meal a multi-course feast steeped in Alsatian tradition - La garbure du Sud-Ouest

 In the southwest, the garbure is a rustic, hearty soup that can be seen as a cousin to the pot-au-feu.
 It incorporates confit de canard (duck confit), white beans, and cabbage, along with winter vegetables and a bit of pork.
 This version is a celebration of the region’s love for duck and its robust country cooking - Le pot-au-feu de la mer normand